Grenada citizenship

 Fast processing time

-The whole process of becoming a Grenada citizen takes 3 to 6 months.
+The whole process of becoming a Grenada citizen takes at least 6 months.

-Without visas, Grenada citizens can travel to 146 countries, including the EU, UK, Hong Kong, and China.
+Without visas, Grenada citizens can travel to 148 countries, including the EU, the UK, Hong Kong, and China.

 Preferential education